openblockchains/awesome-solidity/README.md

 _Historic_

 **Low-level Lisp-like Language / Lisp Like Language (LLL)** - a functional (declarative) programming language, with Lisp-like syntax.
-It was the first "itermediate" assembly language for ethereum contracts.
+It was the first "intermediate" assembly language for ethereum contracts.

 - docs @ <https://lll-docs.readthedocs.io>